vadimv/server-components/README.md

 ```

 A component's ``render()`` method invokes ``render()`` methods of its descendant components,
-providing a component's state object and a listener.
+providing a descendant's component's state object, which normally is a part of the application's state tree and a listener.
 The listener's code propagates the state change from a child component to its parent state's consumer,
 up to the root component's context.